Killing Them Softly: Critical response

 On Rotten Tomatoes the film has an approval rating of 74% based on 234 reviews, with an average rating of 6.90/10.
 The site's critical consensus reads: "Killing Them Softly is a darkly comic, visceral thriller that doubles as a cautionary tale on capitalism, whose message is delivered with sledgehammer force."
-On Metacritic, the film received a weighted average score of 64 out of 100, based on 42 critics indicating "generally favorable reviews".
+On Metacritic, the film received a weighted average score of 64 out of 100, based on 42 critics indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film a rare average grade of "F" on an A+ to F scale.

 Peter Bradshaw of The Guardian gave Killing them Softly 5 stars, saying the film is a "compelling comment on economic bloodletting in the real world".
 Tim Robey of The Daily Telegraph gave the film 4 stars describing it as "bleakly electrifying".
 Total Film awarded it 3 stars calling it "tough, stylish, violent and studded with stars" but countered that it "doesn’t quite get the job done".
-Roger Ebert was even less receptive, calling it "a dismal, dreary series of cruel and painful murders" cast in a similarly "dreary and joyless cityscape".
+Roger Ebert gave the film 2 stars out of 4, calling it "a dismal, dreary series of cruel and painful murders" cast in a similarly "dreary and joyless cityscape".
 He also found the performances dependent mostly on the actors' established screen presences while pointing out improbabilities in the plot, such as how the mafia manages to support itself without crimes involving civilians: "Like a captive animal struggling to free itself from a trap, they seem reduced to gnawing off their own legs."